Nuclear Wallet Cards 2005

 NNDC Web Services

-The centerfold presents the NNDC home page on the web (www.nndc.bnl.gov).
-The greatly expanded NNDC web service offers a wealth of Nuclear Physics information which includes analysis programs, reference data, and custom-tailored retrievals Nfrom its many databases.
+The centerfold presents the NNDC home page on the web (www.nndc.bnl.gov) and was prepared by Boris Pritychenko.
+The greatly expanded NNDC web services offer a wealth of Nuclear Physics information which includes analysis programs, reference data, and custom-tailored retrievals from its many databases.
+The ND2013 info is provided by Alejandro Sonzogni.

 DOE Standard for Nuclear Material Inventory

-The 2000 edition was adopted as the standard by the the Department of Energy for the purposes of their nuclear material inventory.
-The 2000 edition, as well as, the current version are available through the NNDC web site, www.nndc.bnl.gov/wallet/.
+The sixth edition (2000) of Nuclear Wallet Cards was adopted as the standard by the US Department of Energy for the purposes of their nuclear material inventory.
+The sixth edition, as well as, the current edition are available through the NNDC web site.

 Homeland Security

 Nuclear Wallet Cards for Radioactive Nuclides, a reference for homeland security personnel based on this booklet was published in March 2004.
 The booklet, although limited to radioactive nuclides, contains additional radiation information.
-It is available on the web as well as in printed form from NNDC.
+It is available only on the web and its printed form is no longer available.

 Acknowledgements